Rhode Island is latest state to bar flavored vape products

 Raimondo’s decision comes a day after Republican Gov. Charlie Baker in neighboring Massachusetts ordered a four-month ban on the sale of all vaping products.

-At least two other states, Michigan and New York, previously banned vape flavors.
+At least two other states, Michigan and New York, have banned vape flavors.

 The Centers for Disease Control and Prevention says more than 500 confirmed and probable cases of lung illnesses and nine deaths nationwide have been attributed to vaping.